DariaClem/XOR-Encryption-Decryption/README.md

-# ProiectASC :computer:
+# Computer system architecture :computer:
-**Cerință proiect**: Scrieți scripturi python encrypt.py / decrypt.py care iau ca parametru în linia de comandă o cheie și un fișier și realizează criptarea/decriptarea XOR folosind cheia dată.
-Programul va folosi cheia pentru a cripta conținutul fișierului.
+**Assignment**: Write 2 python scripts encrypt.py / decrypt.py that take as parameter in command line a key and a file and XOR encrypt/decrypt using that key.
+The program will use the key to encrypt the content of the file.

-# Membrii echipei :standing_woman: :standing_person: :standing_woman:
+# Team members: :standing_woman: :standing_person: :standing_woman:
 **Grupa 134**:
 - Mîndrescu Andreea-Miruna :turtle:
 - Maftei Valentin-Vasile :snake:
 - Clem Daria-Ștefana :hedgehog:

-# Cum se uitilizează
+# How to use
-### Versiune: Python 3.9.9 :alien:
+### Version: Python 3.9.9 :alien:
-### Metodă de rulare:
+### Running program:
-- python3 encript.py parola input.txt output
+- python3 encript.py password input.txt output
-- python3 decrypt.py output parola input_recuperat.txt
+- python3 decrypt.py output password input_recuperat.txt

-# Partea a doua a proiectului
+# Second part of the project
-### Echipa noastră: Cei _ sqrt(9) _ musafiri
+### Our team: Cei _ sqrt(9) _ musafiri
-### Echipa adversă: UTF-8 abuser ( https://github.com/EricMorosan/ProiectASC1 )
+### The opposing team: UTF-8 abuser ( https://github.com/EricMorosan/ProiectASC1 )
-### Parolă: ASC_vrem_nota_10
+### Password: ASC_vrem_nota_10
-- Prima cerință: Am xorat fiecare caracter dintr-o secvență din fișierul input.txt cu fiecare caracter dintr-o secvență din fișierul output și am obținut parola (Un impediment în aflarea parolei a constat în depășirea numărului de caractere maxim de către echipa adversă).
-Cele două secvențe selectate sunt de la începutul celor 2 texte și sunt de lungimi egale.
-Ne-am folosit de un program în python (parola.py) bazat pe ideea enunțată anterior prin care am determinat direct cheia folosită.
+- First project requirment: We XORed every character from a sequence from input.txt file with every character from a sequence from output file and we found out the password (An impediment in finding out the password was the fact that the other team exceeded the word limit).
+Both selected sequences were the same length and were selected from the begining of the files.
+We found out the key using parola.py, a script based on the previously stated idea.
-- A doua cerință: A doua parte a proiectului nu a putut fi rezolvată din cauza faptului că textul din input.txt a fost ales greșit. În cerință se menționa faptul că textul trebuie să fie unul din literatură clasică, nu un șir de numere.
+- Second project requirment: The second part of the project could not be solved because the text from input.txt was wrongly chosen.
+The text must be one from classical literature, not a sequence of numbers.